 This Offering Memorandum includes the terms Transaction Price, which is a non-IFRS financial measure, and IFRS Net Asset Value, both as defined in the Glossary.
-The Trust anticipates implementing the non-IFRS financial measure in the second quarter of 2024.
 The Trust considers the non-IFRS financial measure to be a valuable measure for allowing subscribers and unitholders to better understand the costs and benefits of the expenses paid by the Trust.
 Such non-IFRS measure is not a standardized financial measure under the financial reporting network used to prepare the Audited Financial Statements of the Trust nor should the measure be viewed as an alternative to the net asset value per Unit in accordance with IFRS.
 Subscribers should be further cautioned that the Transaction Price as calculated by the Trust may not be comparable to similar financial measures disclosed by other issuers.
+For more information, see Item 5.1.1 - "Differences between IFRS Net Asset Value and Transaction Price".